spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware/architecture.md

 - Kubernetes nodes can be distributed across multiple-compute clusters, which serve as distinct fault domains.

 - Support for static IP addresses, as well as DHCP.
-If your are using Dynamic Host Configuration Protocol (DHCP), Dynamic DNS is required.
+If you are using Dynamic Host Configuration Protocol (DHCP), Dynamic DNS is required.

 - IP address pool management for assigning blocks of IPs dedicated to clusters or projects.